Kyriosity/dotNet-dev-ideas/README.md

 However when using any think if somebody other or you will be able to support and fix bugs in non-commercial 3d party, if its contributor(s) are not responding.

-### .NET and Microsoft
+## .NET and Microsoft specific
+What's often neglected or remain unknown.
-#### Newest language features
+### Newest platform features
-Microsoft quire often releases newer versions of the platform and language.
+Microsoft quite often releases newer versions of .NET and its languages.
-It's worth to spend a day evaluating and remembering them.
+It's worth to spend a day evaluating and remembering <i>what's new</i>.

-#### LINQKit and PredicateBuilder
+### LINQKit and PredicateBuilder
 These are often neglected or remain unknown.

+### Named tuples

 ## Practical hints